John Almond (martyr): Veneration

 Pope Paul VI canonized John Almond on 25 October 1970.
+The latest official edition of the Roman Martyrology commemorates the martyr under the date of his martyrdom, 5 December.

 A bone relic of Almond survives, which is in the Martyrs' crypt in Tyburn Convent, London.

 He is the patron saint of Liverpool.

-A book entitled Saint John Almond and the Society of His Time was written by Kenneth Alfred Almond, and the book cover has a detail drawing of the said martyr.
+A book entitled Saint John Almond and the Society of His Time was written by Kenneth Alfred Almond, and the book cover has a detailed drawing of the said martyr.
 This broad historical study explores the key events of John Almond's life and looks at them in an historical context alongside key events of the 16th and early 17th centuries.

 Legacy

 A Catholic comprehensive in Garston, Liverpool took the name of the martyr, initially as Blessed John Almond School and then St John Almond Catholic High School.
 The school is currently The Academy of St Nicholas.